hbz/lobid-blog/_drafts/nwbib-and-wikidata.md

 }
 ```

-It then took quite some manual work in Wikidata (adding items and/or alternative names) as well as adjustment of field boosting (see [https://git.io/J3LFi](https://git.io/J3LFi)) in Elasticsearch to reach a successful matching for around 99% of all NWBib records, which covered approximately 92% of all place strings we had in the data.
+It then took quite some manual work in Wikidata (adding items and/or alternative names) as well as adjustment of field boosting in Elasticsearch (see [https://git.io/J3LFi](https://git.io/J3LFi)) to reach a successful matching for around 99% of all NWBib records, which covered approximately 92% of all place strings we had in the data.
 To get to a 100% coverage, NWBib editors adjusted catalog records and made more than 6000 manual edits to Wikidata adding aliases and type information or creating new entries.

 ### Update NWBib data

 Having reached the milestone of a 100% matching rate for all the place strings, we could move on to the next step: Updating NWBib data with information from Wikidata.

 We did this by including the information in a `spatial` JSON object (the JSON key being mapped to the RDF property `http://purl.org/dc/terms/spatial`).
-In order to not be being susceptible to vandalism or other unwanted Wikidata edits, we refrained from directly using Wikidata URIs.
-Instead, we added SKOS concept URIs in the `nwbib.de` namespace we could then create a SKOS classification from (see below).
+To avoid being susceptible to vandalism or other unwanted Wikidata edits, we refrained from directly using Wikidata URIs.
+Instead, we added SKOS concept URIs in the `nwbib.de` namespace, which we could then create a SKOS classification from (see below).
 The Wikidata entity URIs, the type information and geodata are embedded in a `focus` (`http://xmlns.com/foaf/0.1/focus`) object.
-See as example the `spatial` object from the record [HT017710656](https://lobid.org/resources/HT017710656.json):
+See for example the `spatial` object from the record [HT017710656](https://lobid.org/resources/HT017710656.json):

 ```json
 {